Sksandy17/Leetcode-Series/README.md

 - Difficult: Easy
 - Language: Java
-- Approach: Traverse the array and add each element to the previous sum
+- Approach: Traverse the array and add each element to the previous sum.
 - Time Complexity: O(n)
+- Space Complexity: O(1)

+### 8.Remove Element

+- Difficult: Easy
+- Language: Java
+- Approach: Traverse the array and keep only elements that are not equal to value.
+- Time Complexity: O(n)
-- Space Scomplexity: O(1)
+- Space Complexity: O(1)